outsidedav/swift/create_app_cli.md

 ### Operating System

-It is best practice to develop Swift apps by using the latest MacOS supported hardware, and testing with the latest iOS releases.
+Develop Swift apps with best practice by using the latest MacOS supported hardware, and testing with the latest iOS releases.
 Sign up for an [Apple Developer](https://developer.apple.com/) account to enable testing on a physical device.

 ### iOS and Xcode
 {: #ios_and_xcode}